 - Select the Interview Guide Rating Scale.

-- Turn on the Auto-Publish switch if you want other users to access the guide.
-Leave this switch turned off to keep your guide private.
-Click Next.
+- Turn on the Share switch if you want other users to access the guide.

 Adding custom questions

-After clicking Finish to create your interview guide, the Edit page opens.
-Scroll to the bottom of the page to see a list of the questions you’ve added.
+After clicking Finish to create your interview guide, the Edit page opens and you can see a list of the questions you’ve added.
 You can also add your own custom questions.

-- Click Actions and select Create New Question.
+- Click Add and select Create New Question.

 - On the new page that opens, enter your question.